10 Upcoming ISRO Missions We Are Thrilled About!

 4. Aditya-L1

-Slated for a launch in early 2022, the Aditya L-1 spacecraft will be India’s first solar mission to date.
+Slated for a launch in June or July 2023, the Aditya L-1 spacecraft will be India’s first solar mission to date.
 ISRO will collaborate with several research institutes across India for this project.
 Aditya L-1 is supposed to observe data about the solar photosphere (outer shell of the sun), chromosphere (second layer of the sun), and corona (the outer atmosphere that surrounds the sun).
 Because it is not possible to observe the sun from the same proximity as some other celestial bodies, the sun has been a bit of a mystery to humans.
 Aditya L-1 seeks to give insights to some of these unanswered questions.

 Image Source: Space.com

-6. NISAR
+5. NISAR

 The NASA-ISRO Synthetic Aperture Radar or NISAR is a collaborative project between ISRO and NASA.
 Synthetic aperture radar is used to make 2D and 3D images of objects.
 The NISAR satellite will be used to observe various natural processes that happen on earth.
 At a cost of $1.5 billion, NISAR will be the most expensive satellite to image earth.